OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 ### Broadsea

-Broadsea[^broadseaUrl] uses Docker container technology[^dockerUrl].
-The OHDSI tools are packaged along with dependencies into a single portable binary file called a Docker Image.
+Broadsea[^broadseaUrl] uses Docker container technology.[^dockerUrl] The OHDSI tools are packaged along with dependencies into a single portable binary file called a Docker Image.
 This image can then be run on a Docker engine service, creating a virtual machine with all the software installed and ready to run.
 Docker engines are available for most operating systems, including Microsoft Windows, MacOS, and Linux.
 The Broadsea Docker image contains the main OHDSI tools, including the Methods Library and ATLAS. \index{tools deployment!Broadsea}

 [^broadseaUrl]: https://github.com/OHDSI/Broadsea
 [^dockerUrl]: https://www.docker.com/

 ### Amazon AWS

-Amazon has prepared two environments that can be instantiated in the AWS cloud computing environment with a click of the button: OHDSI-in-a-Box[^ohdsiInaBoxUrl] and OHDSIonAWS[^ohdsiOnAwsUrl]. \index{tools deployment!Amazon AWS}
+Amazon has prepared two environments that can be instantiated in the AWS cloud computing environment with a click of the button: OHDSI-in-a-Box[^ohdsiInaBoxUrl] and OHDSIonAWS.[^ohdsiOnAwsUrl] \index{tools deployment!Amazon AWS}

 OHDSI-in-a-Box is specifically created as a learning environment, and is used in most of the tutorials provided by the OHDSI community.
 It includes many OHDSI tools, sample data sets, RStudio and other supporting software in a single, low cost Windows virtual machine.
 A PostgreSQL database is used to store the CDM and also to store the intermediary results from ATLAS.
 The OMOP CDM data mapping and ETL tools are also included in OHDSI-in-a-Box.
 The architecture for OHDSI-in-a-Box is depicted in Figure \@ref(fig:ohdsiinaboxDiagram).